Şerif Mardin: Early life and education

 He was born in Istanbul in 1927 as Ahmed Halil Şerif Arif Mardin.
 His father was Şemsettin Mardin, a Turkish ambassador. Şemsettin Mardin was a member of very long-established family and was uncle to Arif Mardin and Betul Mardin. Şerif Mardin's mother was Reya Mardin who was the daughter of Ahmet Cevdet, the founder of an Ottoman newspaper called İkdam.
+His ancestors claim direct lineage from Husain, Muhammad's grandson.

 Mardin attended Galatasaray High School, but completed his high school education in the US in 1944.
-He obtained a bachelor of arts degree in political sciences at Stanford University in 1948.
-Then he received a master of arts degree in international relations from Johns Hopkins University in 1950.
-He completed PhD studies in political science at Stanford University in 1958, and his PhD dissertation was published by Princeton University Press with the title of The Genesis of Young Ottoman Thought in 1962.
+He obtained a degree in political sciences at Stanford University in 1948.
+Then he received his MA degree in international relations from Johns Hopkins University in 1950.
+He completed his PhD studies in political science at Stanford University in 1958, and his PhD dissertation was published by Princeton University Press with the title of The Genesis of Young Ottoman Thought in 1962.

 Career

-Mardin began his academic career at the Faculty of Political Science, Ankara University, in 1954 where he worked until 1956.
+Mardin began his academic career at the Faculty of Political Science, Ankara University in 1954 where he worked until 1956.
 He served as the general secretary of a newly founded political party, Liberty Party, in the period 1956–1957.
+During this period he published articles in the Forum magazine.

-Then he was a research associate at the Department of Oriental Studies of Princeton University from 1958 to 1961.
+Then Mardin worked as a research associate at the Department of Oriental Studies of Princeton University from 1958 to 1961.
 He worked as a research fellow at the Middle East Institute of Harvard University for one year (1960-1961).
 He returned to Turkey and joined the Faculty of Political Science of Ankara University in 1961.
 He became an associate professor in 1964 and professor in 1969.
 His academic studies at Ankara University continued until 1973.
-He also taught courses at the Middle East Technical University in Ankara from 1967-69.
+He also taught courses at the Middle East Technical University in Ankara from 1967 to 1969.
 Then he worked at the Department of Political Science of Boğaziçi University from 1973 to 1991.
 During his term at Boğaziçi University he established the Interdisciplinary Division of the Social Sciences Institute where young scholars from different disciplines have been carrying out research in the fields of sociology, political science and psychology.
 Next, Mardin joined Sabancı University in 1999 where he contributed to the establishment of the Faculty of Arts and Social Sciences.
 He was a faculty member at Istanbul Şehir University for four years until 2017.

 In addition to these academic posts, Mardin also worked as a visiting professor at different universities, including Columbia University, Princeton University, University of California, Los Angeles, University of California, Berkeley, Oxford University, Ecoles des Hautes Etudes en Sciences Sociales and Syracuse University.